adriankhwong/adriankhwong.github.io/_pages/about.md

 Hello there!

+I spent the first 18 years in Nanaimo on Vancouver Island, Canada.
+I went to the University of British Columbia for Biomedical Engineering, while being part of a few student organizations.
+Now I live in Asia somewhere.
+I enjoy deep conversations and tasty food.

-I have ideas and thoughts that seems a bit big to be in a Facebook post.
-This is one of many reasons why I always wanted to start a blog.
-In my blog, I intend to share my positive and negative life experiences, personal/career/leadership development, travel adventures, food recommendations/reviews, and random life tidbits.
-I can flow through life from one moment to the next [meaning I “you only live once” (YOLO) a lot].
+My life has been a wonderful roller coaster ride full of ups and downs.
+With every fall, there has always been a place for me to climb back up.
+In my blog, I will share my life experiences, personal/career/leadership development, travel adventures, food recommendations/reviews, and random life tidbits.
 My mission in life is

+{% capture mission %}
-__*to work, volunteer, travel and eat across the globe to grow myself and others around me*__
+#### Work, volunteer, travel and eat across the globe to grow myself and people around me.
+{% endcapture %}

+<div class="notice">{{ mission | markdownify }}</div>

-Find out how I have been living my mission statement in my [resume](/resume) as well as take a look at what I am currently doing [now](/now).
+[//]: <> (Find out how I have been living my mission statement in my [resume](/resume) as well as take a look at what I am currently doing [now](/now).)

 **Fun facts**

-1. I can play the trumpet, though I’m quite rusty now
+1. I played the trumpet throughout high school, but I’m quite rusty now
-2. I watched Hong Kong dramas for at least 4 to 5 hours a day for the first 18 years of my life
-3. I play farming games like Minions Paradise, The Simpsons Tap Out, and Futurama Worlds of Tomorrow.
-I play a lot and collect resources efficiently
+2. I rarely exercised until I did yoga at 6 am in my bedroom during my internship in Japan in June 2011
-4. I dressed up in a maid outfit for an Anime Convention
+3. I dressed up in a maid outfit for an Anime Convention
-5. I participated in the a 5km obstacle race called SPARTAN Sprint Race in June 2015
+4. I participated in a 5km obstacle race called SPARTAN Sprint Race in June 2015
-6. I do thorough research on places to eat before going to those places
-7. I started doing yoga at 6am in my bedroom during my internship in Japan
+5. I watched Hong Kong dramas for at least 4 to 5 hours a day for the first 18 years of my life
-8. Almost all my travel adventures to the US, Europe, and Asia have been fully or mostly subsidize due to work and volunteering
+6. Most of my travel adventures across North America, Europe, and Asia have been fully or mostly subsidized due to work and volunteering

 {% include figure image_path="/assets/images/collage.PNG" alt="collage" %}